 - Caption any videos you put out so that subtitles are available

 - Choose your colours carefully, so that text always has a high enough contrast from its background and isn’t confusing for colour blind people

 You can find more information about this, as well as how-tos and tools for checking accessibility on the Disabled Students’ Campaign’s website.

 Making your material accessible is a responsibility we all have, but it’s also smart campaigning – why hide your campaign materials from potential voters?

 Get people’s attention

-With eight sabbatical positions up for grabs, as well as portfolio officer roles and University Councillor, that can add up to a lot of candidates competing for attention.
 Think about how you will stand out from the pack and get your share of the limelight!
+What will get your name out there?
+From banners and posters, an easily shareable video, or talking to people at lecture sites, there are lots of ways to attract potential voters.
 It pays to be creative and do something different to what everyone else is.